emqx/emqx/Windows.md

 install Visual Studio.

 Visual Studio 2019 is used in our tests.
-If you (like @zmstone) do not know where to start, please follow this OTP guide: https://github.com/erlang/otp/blob/master/HOWTO/INSTALL-WIN32.md
+If you are like me (@zmstone), do not know where to start, please follow this OTP guide: https://github.com/erlang/otp/blob/master/HOWTO/INSTALL-WIN32.md

 NOTE: To avoid surprises, you may need to add below two paths to `Path` environment variable